 What exactly is the nonprofit sector?
 It's a collective of nonprofit organizations that work to raise awareness and support for individuals, communities, and causes.

 Nonprofit organizations and for-profit businesses share a lot in common.
 Both entities are dedicated to reaching a set of goals and work under the guidance of investors and directors.
 They also carry out similar business functions including financing, budgeting, and personnel management.
 While similarities may be prevalent, there are a couple of key distinctions:

-The primary goal of a for-profit business is to make profit for its owners and shareholders.
+The primary goal of a for-profit business is to make a profit for its owners and shareholders.
 The primary purpose of a nonprofit organization, however, is its stated mission.
 Money generated by the organization gets reinvested towards its goal.Taxes

-There are countless differences in governmental rules and regulations for nonprofit organizations as compared to for-profit business, the most significant of which concerns the tax code.
+There are countless differences in governmental rules and regulations for nonprofit organizations as compared to for-profit businesses, the most significant of which concerns the tax code.
 Under tax code section 501(c), nonprofits are able to register for income tax exemption and donors to nonprofits can take advantage of tax incentives for their donations.

 Sub-sectors of the Nonprofit Industry